rpark3/ECON-3916-ML-Prediction-Project-Final-Project2/README.md

 ## Recommendation

 The model can be used as a screening-support tool to help identify individuals who may benefit from additional diabetes screening, preventive education, or follow-up care.

-It should be used to support decision-making, not replace clinical judgment.
+It should not replace clinical judgment.
 The most appropriate use case is early risk flagging in a public health or preventive care setting.

-## Important Limitation
+## Important Limitations

-This model is intended for **screening support only**.
+This model is intended for screening support only.
 It should not be used as a diagnostic tool.

+Important limitations include:

-The model identifies predictive patterns in the dataset, but these relationships should not be interpreted as causal effects.
+- The model identifies predictive patterns, not causal effects

-The model also depends on the quality and representativeness of the BRFSS 2015 data.
-Predictions may not generalize perfectly to all populations, healthcare settings, or future years.
+- Predictions depend on the quality and representativeness of the BRFSS 2015 data
+- The model may not generalize perfectly to all populations, healthcare settings, or future years
+- A high-risk prediction should be interpreted as a signal for possible follow-up, not as a medical diagnosis

 ## AI Methodology

 AI tools were used as a co-pilot during the project and documented using the P.R.I.M.E. framework:

-- **Prep:** Defined the task and project goals before prompting
+- Prep: Defined the task and project goals before prompting
-- **Request:** Wrote a specific prompt for help with coding, interpretation, or writing
+- Request: Wrote specific prompts for help with coding, interpretation, debugging, or writing
-- **Iterate:** Refined AI output when it was incomplete or unclear
+- Iterate: Refined AI output when it was incomplete, unclear, or incorrect
-- **Mechanism Check:** Verified that code worked and that outputs made sense
+- Mechanism Check: Verified that code worked and that outputs made sense
-- **Evaluate:** Applied human judgment to decide what to keep, revise, or reject
+- Evaluate: Applied human judgment to decide what to keep, revise, or reject

 The full documentation is included in the AI methodology appendix.